Is it time to break up with gluten-free bread?

-While I gave up gluten-free bread because it tastes so bad, I implore others to give up gluten-free bread too.
+While I broke up with gluten-free bread because it tastes so bad, I implore others to give up gluten-free bread too.
 Bread is nutritionally devoid and so bad for you in so many ways.

-Gluten-Free Bread Converts to Sugar: Dr. Mark Hyman, the author of, Eat Fat, Get Thin*, says that eating fat isn’t what makes you fat; rather he says eating sugar makes you fat.
+Gluten-Free Bread Converts to Sugar: Dr. Mark Hyman, the author of, Eat Fat, Get Thin, says that eating fat isn’t what makes you fat; rather he says eating sugar makes you fat.
 When you eat refined carbs, like the ones you find in bread, you’re basically eating sugar.
 All those white grains convert to sugar in your body, and guess what, it makes you fat.

-Also, gluten-free breads may contain more sugars, fats and/or calories than regular bread.
-Gluten-free breads lack the texture and elasticity found in gluten-based breads.
+Gluten-Free Breads Often Contain Additives: Gluten-free breads lack the texture and elasticity found in gluten-based breads.
 To compensate for lack of structure and taste, manufacturers often add more sugar, as well as more fats and synthetic gums to make them more palatable.

 So as you can see, eating gluten-free bread does nothing for you and may even adversely impact your health.